 The term depressants is used to describe the category of drugs that inhibit the functioning of the Central Nervous System.
 Broadly speaking these substances lower the user’s ability to experience and process their environment, diminishing sensory experiences and relaxing the body and mind.
 Alcohol, barbiturates, opioids, and benzodiazepines all belong to this category.
 Many of them have useful clinical functions such as treating anxiety disorders, pain relief, and sedative effects.
-At Florida House Experience we offer a myriad of programs including alcohol, opioid, barbiturate, and benzo detox in Florida drug rehab centers because many depressants carry a very high risk of addiction.
+At FHE Health we offer a myriad of programs including alcohol, opioid, barbiturate, and benzo detox in Florida drug rehab centers because many depressants carry a very high risk of addiction.

 Side effects of a depressant vary based on the drug, some common symptoms are: